ktaranov/sqlserver-kit/SSMS_addons/README.md

 dbForge Object Search for SQL Server is a FREE add-in for SQL Server Management Studio that allows you to search SQL objects and data in your databases.
 It can be very difficult to find a required table or to remember names of your stored routines, when a database contains lots of objects.
 With dbForge Object Search for SQL Server you no longer need to look through the entire SSMS Object Explorer to find a required object.

+## dbForge SQL Complete
+Download page: [dbForge SQL Complete]<br/>
+Release date: 2015-09-16<br/>
+Support Version: 2005/2008/2008R2/2012/2014<br/>
+Free version: No

+dbForge SQL Complete provides a wide range of code completion features that relieve users from remembering long and complex object names, column names, SQL operators, etc., but instead allows concentrating on writing high-quality SQL code with proper formatting that is easy to understand and interpret.

 [SSMSBoost]:http://www.ssmsboost.com/